Mpox

 Do

-• look out for any possible symptoms of mpox for 3 weeks after returning from central or east Africa
+look out for any possible symptoms of mpox for 3 weeks after returning from an area with mpox

 Don’t